linear-b/gitstream/docs/index.md

 === ":fontawesome-brands-gitlab: GitLab"

-	1. Create an account in the <a href="https://app.linearb.io/sign-up" target="_blank">LinarB app</a>.
+	1. Create an account in the <a href="https://app.linearb.io/sign-up" target="_blank">LinearB app</a>.
-	2. Follow the steps to <a href="https://linearb.helpdocs.io/article/0xxpvue4s9-connect-git-stream-using-a-git-lab-integration" target="_blank">connect gitStream Using a GitLab Integration</a>.
+	2. Connect gitStream to your GitLab repos by following the steps described <a href="https://linearb.helpdocs.io/article/0xxpvue4s9-connect-git-stream-using-a-git-lab-integration" target="_blank">here</a>.

 	That's it!
 Now sit back and watch gitStream run automation rules on your next PR.